 Home of the Fernie Ghostriders, the Fernie Memorial Arena is a recreational ice rink located in Fernie, B.C.
-The facility was in need of a new system following a tragic incident.* The City of Fernie required a system that would meet their design criteria, provide low environmental impact while significantly decreasing any operational risk factors to facility staff and the wider public.
+The facility was in need of a new system following a tragic incident.* The City of Fernie required a system that would meet their design criteria, provide a low environmental impact while significantly decreasing any operational risk factors to facility staff and the wider public.

 After examining several proposals, Startec was selected by the Fernie City Council to provide the new refrigeration plant.
 This project was undoubtedly delicate.
-Startec worked tirelessly to create a solution that focused on removing risk factors at the arena, while maintaining the highest standard of quality for the project overall.
+Startec worked tirelessly to create a solution that focused on removing risk factors at the arena while maintaining the highest standard of quality for the project overall.